A Leray-Serre spectral sequence for Lagrangian Floer theory: Leray-Serre for Floer Cohomology

-Thus, the filtration is complete.\\
+Thus, the filtration is complete.

-Next, we nee to show that the spectral sequence is regular, i.e. that $\delta_s=0$ for $s>>1$.
-We imitate the idea behind theorem 6.3.28 in \cite{fooo}.
-Essentially, the proposition we need is the following \begin{proposition} There exists a $c>0$ such that
+Next, we need to see that the spectral sequence stabilizes after finitely many steps, ie~that $\delta^k_s=0$ for $s\gg 1$ and uniformly in $k$.
+The idea to showing this is similar to \cite[Proposition 6.3.9]{fooo}, although their line of reasoning does not apply in our case since the filtration on $q$ is less forgiving than the total filtration. \begin{proposition} There exists a $\zeta>0$ such that